sudomateo/terraform-training/course/01-Getting-Started/README.md

 - **Agnostic** - Terraform utilizes its own configuration language to provide the same experience across infrastructure providers.
-You use the same configuration language to manage infrastructure AWS, GCP, and Azure infrastructure.
+You use the same configuration language to manage AWS, GCP, and Azure infrastructure.

-## Terraform Installation
+## Installing Terraform

-This course requires Terraform 1.3 or later.
+This course requires Terraform 1.4 or later.

 Download and install
 [Terraform](https://developer.hashicorp.com/terraform/downloads).